 If extenuating circumstances exist, a student who is placed on Academic Suspension may appeal his or her suspension to the Academic Standards and Procedures Committee.
 To do so, the student must state in writing the basis of his/her appeal (e.g., death of a relative, injury, illness or other extraordinary circumstances that prevented the student from attending classes and successfully completing the coursework), include documentation that supports the basis of his/her appeal, and explain what has or will change that will enable him/her to meet the minimum academic standards at the next evaluation.
-This appeal letter must be addressed to the Academic Standards and Procedures Committee c/o Registrar's Office, Waynesburg University, 51 West College Street, Waynesburg, Pennsylvania, 15370.
+This appeal letter must be addressed to the Academic Standards and Procedures Committee c/o Office of Records and Registration, Waynesburg University, 51 West College Street, Waynesburg, Pennsylvania, 15370.

-Specific questions regarding the Continuance Regulations and the University's Satisfactory Academic Progress (SAP) Policy should be directed to the Registrar's Office at 724-852-7619.
+Specific questions regarding the Continuance Regulations and the University's Satisfactory Academic Progress (SAP) Policy should be directed to the Office of Records and Registration at 724-852-7619.
 Questions regarding financial aid implications or options should be directed to the Financial Aid Office at 724-852-3208.

-Refer to page 26 for a complete description of the Waynesburg University Satisfactory Academic Progress (SAP) Policy.
+Refer to page 25 for a complete description of the Waynesburg University Satisfactory Academic Progress (SAP) Policy.

 Waynesburg University makes every effort to notify students of their academic status.
 In addition to an electronic notification, a certified letter is mailed to each undergraduate student placed on suspension.
-Since communication by mail may be delayed or misdirected, it is the responsibility of every student to determine his or her academic status by contacting the Registrar's Office.
+Since communication by mail may be delayed or misdirected, it is the responsibility of every student to determine his or her academic status by contacting the Office of Records and Registration.
 Non-receipt of a letter by a suspended student will not be considered grounds for claiming eligibility to enroll for a subsequent semester.